Skip to content

 This page provides educational information about congenital hydrocephalus for parents and caregivers.
 Always consult your pediatric neurosurgeon for medical advice and specific treatment recommendations for your child.

-Get notified when new research about Congenital hydrocephalus is published.
+Get notified when new evidence is published on Congenital hydrocephalus.